Seven Principles For Managing Contractors

 Whilst the contractor above was a sole trader, a carpet factory contracted out the inspection of their pressure vessels to one of the biggest names in the inspection service industry.
 Surely they could be relied on?

-But the inspection company omitted to inspect one of the vessels three years in a row – before it exploded with such force that the vessel lid hit the roof six metres above and dented the girders.
+But the inspection company omitted to inspect one of the vessels three years in a row – before it exploded in 2013 with such force that the vessel lid hit the roof six metres above and dented the girders.
 Both client and contractor were prosecuted under the Pressure Systems Safety Regulations – the client's fine was only a fraction less than the contractor's fine.

 2. Standard pre-qualification schemes might be useful, but are not sufficient